swift-server/sswg/process/incubation.md

 ## Security Best Practices

 Project authors that discover, or been advised of vulnerabilities in their libraries, must report them to the SSWG within 10d.
 Graduated libraries are expected to address vulnerabilities within 30d.
+Reports should be sent to the SSWG using [Swift forums](https://forums.swift.org/c/server/security-updates).

-The SSWG will publicly share a list of vulnerabilities and fixes on its public website [TBD] to inform the Swift Server user community.
+The SSWG will publicly share a list of vulnerabilities and fixes on [Swift forums](https://forums.swift.org/c/server/security-updates) to inform the Swift Server user community.
+Members are encouraged to subscribe to notifications and adopt fixes as soon as possible.

 Project authors are also encouraged to make use of their source control system security features (for example: Github's "Security Advisories" and Gitlab's "Confidential Issues") to manage the vulnerabilities and inform their users.